 Moving to a senior living community can be a good decision for people who want to maintain an engaged, independent lifestyle.
-Families who are in the midst of making important decisions about a senior loved one’s future care may have decided that senior living is a good option.
+Families who are currently making important decisions about a senior loved one’s future care may have decided that senior living is a good option.

 However, there are still some important decisions to be made, including choosing the right type of senior care.

 Choosing Well: Determining What Type of Care a Senior Needs

 Whether you’re still exploring the idea of senior living or you’re ready to choose a senior community, these guidelines can help you make an informed decision.

 First, Know Your Options

 ‘Senior living’ is a general term that covers a variety of communities.
 The options range from independent retirement living for active seniors looking for socialization and freedom from home maintenance to assisted living, skilled nursing, and memory care.

 Here’s what each type of senior living entails.